hariharanragothaman/BoggleGameSolver/README.md

 1. What's the actual solution to the problem?
 2. Pythonic Approach
 3. C++ Approach
 4. Benchmarking Analysis and Performance
+5. Some Automation Tests / Approaches
-5. References
+6. References
+7. Possible Enhancements

 #### Actual Solution to the problem (Using a Trie Data Structure)
 In both the implementations we have used the 'Trie' approach